saddamkafil/Documentation/aws-cdk.md

-## How to deploy application aws-cdk using type script?
+## How to deploy an application using aws-cdk & type script?
 ====================================================
-1. Create a folder with application name.
+1. Create a folder with the application name.

-2. cd folder
+2. cd in to the folder

 3. To initiate the language run command
 ```cmd: cdk init app --language=typescript ```